mickekring/Diane/README.md

 ## Disclaimer
 * Written in Python by a non-coder
-* Only tested on MacOS
+* Tested mainly on MacOS but works on Win.

 ## Flow
 * Press "Spela in" to start recording your voice